 Despite their limitations, MONOTONE CIRCUIT VALUE is as hard as CIRCUIT VALUE.

-Corollary 32 MONOTONE CIRCUIT VALUE is P-complete.
+Corollary 35 (Goldschlager, 1977) MONOTONE CIRCUIT VALUE is P-complete.

-Given any general circuit, we can "move the ¬'s downwards" using de Morgan's laws.
-(Why?)
+Given any general circuit, "move the ¬'s downwards" using de Morgan's laws^a to yield a monotone circuit with the same output.